 - Sound recordings, which are works that result from the fixation of a series of musical, spoken, or other sounds

 - Architectural works

 Essentially, the default length of copyright is a fixed number of years after the creation or publication date.
 As David Kudler summarizes, “Once the 70 years is up, the work is released into the public domain.
-So any work by someone dead more than 70 years (or that was created before 1923) is considered fair game.”
+So any work by someone dead more than 70 years is considered fair game.”

 And when an author dies, the copyright passes on to the estate for the duration (in most cases, 70 years).

 “Copyright is personal property, so the person who created the work could choose whom to pass the ownership of the copyright to,” the nonprofit New Media Rights explains.
 “Copyright is treated no differently than other property.
 So ownership in a copyright can be passed to an heir or to a third party via a will.”

 Quotes: To Cite or Not to Cite